EliasPotagas/ShopNest/README.md

 <details>
   <summary>Goals</summary>

-  - The primary objective is to conduct a comprehensive analysis of key business metrics, including sales, average order value (AOV), order trends, and refund trends, spanning the years 2019 to 2022.
-  - Additionally, the analysis will focus on evaluating the performance of the loyalty program, regional performance, marketing effectiveness, and platform performance over the specified period.
-  - The project involves several key steps:
-      - Data cleaning to ensure accuracy and consistency across the various datasets.
-      - Organizing and presenting the cleaned data in an interactive dashboard for effective visualization and analysis.
-      - A thorough review of the findings and identification of actionable insights to inform business strategy and optimize performance moving forward.
+  - ShopNest has gathered extensive data on key business metrics, including sales performance, average order value (AOV), order trends, refunds, loyalty program engagement, regional sales, and marketing effectiveness.
+However, this data remains largely unrefined, limiting its potential to drive strategic decision-making and business growth.
+By analyzing these metrics, ShopNest can gain a deeper understanding of customer behavior, operational efficiencies, and market trends.

+  - The goals are to focuse on cleaning, organizing, and visualizing the data to uncover meaningful insights that support teams across finance, sales, product, and marketing.
+By leveraging interactive dashboards and data-driven analysis, the goal is to optimize business strategies, enhance customer engagement, and improve overall performance, ensuring continued growth in the competitive e-commerce landscape.
 </details>
 <details>
   <summary>Stakeholder Questions</summary>